msftsean/the-yes-dear-agent/README.md

 ### 📚 What's Included

-This is the **Week 4 Production-Ready** version with all enterprise features:
+This is a *Production-Ready** version with the following enterprise features:
 - ✅ Cost monitoring and budget alerts ($100 daily limit default)
 - ✅ Security validation (rate limiting, prompt injection detection, PII detection)
 - ✅ Production dashboard with 7 feature tabs